2016 United States presidential debates: Viewership

-Vice presidential debate (Longwood University)
+October 4: Vice presidential debate (Longwood University)

-The vice presidential debate took place on Tuesday, October 4, at Virginia's Longwood University, moderated by Elaine Quijano of CBS.
+The only vice presidential debate between Senator Tim Kaine and Governor Mike Pence took place on Tuesday, October 4, 2016, at Longwood University in Farmville, Virginia.
+The debate was moderated by Elaine Quijano of CBS.

 Format

 The candidates were seated at a table with Quijano.
 The debate consisted of nine segments, each 10 minutes in length.
 Both candidates were given two minutes to respond to questions, with the remaining time used for a deeper discussion of the topic.
 Quijano asked questions about Donald Trump's temperament, the economy, Social Security, police and race relations, nuclear weapons, abortion and religious faith.

 Reception

 A CNN instant-poll found that 48% of viewers believed Pence had won while 42% thought Kaine won.
 Pence was criticized after the debate for not defending Donald Trump's comments, while Kaine was criticized for being too aggressive and interrupting.

 Two hours before the debate took place, the website of the Republican National Committee declared Pence the clear winner, writing "During the debate we helped fact check and monitor the conversation in real time @GOP."
 The post went on to say that his strong points concerned the economy and Clinton's alleged "scandals".
 The post was removed prior to the start of the debate, but not before getting widespread press and social media attention.

 Rachel Maddow of MSNBC said that the debate was occasionally "incomprehensible" due to the number of times that the candidates interrupted each other.
-According to ABC News, Kaine interrupted seventy times throughout the debate, while Pence interrupted forty times.
+According to ABC News, Kaine interrupted 70 times throughout the debate.